Quick Answer

 Setting Up a QR Code for a Promo Code

-1. Decide placement: Counter sign, receipt, window, packaging—placement determines scan behavior
+1. Decide placement: Counter sign, receipt, window, or packaging.
+Placement determines scan behavior

 2. Create the destination: A page that clearly explains the promo, tested on a phone